Other / mixed grade configuration · Villa Rica, GA

 How many students attend Ithica Elementary?

 Ithica Elementary has 809 students enrolled.
-It is a other school in Villa Rica, GA.
+It is a public school in Villa Rica, GA.

 What is the student-teacher ratio at Ithica Elementary?